 Vice fired the editor who emailed Milo Yiannopoulos about Lindy West

-Vice has let go one of its editors, Mitchell Sunderland, after news came to light that he had corresponded with former Breitbart editor and rightwing provocateur Milo Yiannopoulos.
+Vice has let go one of its editors, Mitchell Sunderland, after news came to light that he had corresponded with former Breitbart editor and right wing provocateur Milo Yiannopoulos.
 In leaked emails, Sunderland allegedly reached out to Yiannopoulos to mock the feminist writer Lindy West; the next day Breitbart published a hit piece on her.

 This was just a small tidbit from the blockbuster 6,000-word story that BuzzFeed News published yesterday, which chronicled the ways that Yiannopoulos and Steve Bannon attempted to court white supremacists to grow Breitbart’s profile.
 Media circles were abuzz with news that liberal-leaning reporters were secretly corresponding with Yiannopoulos.
 Other writers allegedly emailing with Yiannopoulos include veteran tech reporter Dan Lyons–who reportedly made fun of two prominent women on Twitter, Zoë Quinn and Amber Disko–and former Slate reporter David Auerbach–who allegedly provided personal details about various people whom Breitbart has been known to cover.
 Today, BuzzFeed added an update that Vice has fired Sunderland.